counsyl/stor/docs/path.rst

 * A ``path`` factory function that is used to construct the appropriate object based on the path.
 This is the primary interface that should be used for obtaining access to resources.
 * A ``SwiftPath`` object that is returned if the path starts with "swift://".
 This class provides the ability to access Swift object storage using a restricted version of path.py.
 Along with inheriting from ``Path`` (in the package from above), it provides several other methods specific to Swift object storage that are documented in more detail.
-* An ``OSPath`` object that is returned for all other paths.
-This class inherits from ``Path`` and provides other custom methods for path manipulation that are documented in more detail.

 Path Factory